 Sexual Assault and Harassment

 Sexual assault and harassment is a silent epidemic in our society.
-Consider this:

 - 1 out of every 6 women will be sexually assaulted in their lifetime.